ChromaticHQ/calliope/README.md

 See the `pipelines.scripts` and `pipelines.styles` objects in the `config/defaults.js` file in this project for other examples of how we currently use environment variables.

 It’s important to note that these personalization options should always be optional and there should always be a fallback in your configuration.
-You should also document any new environment variables in the Development Settings section of your project’s README for ease of reference, and add sample variable definitions in your project’s [`.env.sample`] file.
+You should also document any new environment variables in the Development Settings section of your project’s README for ease of reference and add sample variable definitions in your project’s [`.env.sample`] file.

 [Available Commands]: #available-commands
 [`calliope.sample-config.js`]: https://github.com/ChromaticHQ/calliope/blob/main/calliope.sample-config.js